 “This interchangeable use of the Kreher Preserve and Nature Center ‘sub-brand’ more accurately describes the management and public use of the property as green space and the breadth of the educational resources provided there,” said Dr. B. Graeme Lockaby, the school’s interim dean and McClure professor.

+Jennifer Lolley, preserve outreach administrator, concurred, noting that its identity as both a “preserve” and “nature center” speaks fully to the facility’s scope of programming.
 “We want the community to understand it is welcomed to enjoy all that the preserve offers, and we feel this change will help to achieve that goal,” she said.